-- We will maintain and update the contents of our business continuity plan whenever there is a significant change to our business operations and at least annually to ensure that it remains fit for purpose and up to date.
+- We will maintain and update the contents of our BCP, CMP, BIA and BCIP whenever there is a significant change to our business operations and review the materials at least annually to ensure that they remain fit for purpose and up to date.

 Responsibility for implementing Business Continuity

 - Department managers are responsible for implementing these policies within their areas of responsibility.

 - The Board is responsible for oversight and scrutiny of business continuity strategies and organisation.

 - Department managers are responsible for ensuring that their sections of the BCP and CMP are maintained fit for purpose at all times.
 Changes are made through the Business Continuity Planning Team (BCPT) that meets quarterly to review the business continuity plan and any business continuity activity.
 Significant changes are submitted to the C-team for final sign off.

 - Each C-team member together with the managers in their departments will identify the members of their team who will join the Business Recovery Team in the event of an incident.

 - The BCPT will review the results of business continuity exercises and incidents to confirm the plan’s adequacy and to acknowledge that any risks that have been identified are understood by the business.

 - The C-team will review the BCMS annually to assess its adequacy and effectiveness.